 As a master student, you can obtain up to 15 ECTS (MSc mono) or up to 6 ECTS (MSc major) for courses completed in other institutes, faculties or universities.
 No request is required but the courses should be master courses.
 For external courses that are not already in CTS, the directorate of studies requires a certificate of attendance (including grades).

 The GIUB has contracts with various universities in Europe (Erasmus) as well as overseas (USA, Japan).
-You find more information on the page Exchange.
+You find more information on the page Mobility.

 Courses attended in Fribourg or Neuchâtel are considered external because there ar no coordinated BeNeFri courses in geography (cf. “Recognition of external coursework”).

 The Major can be completed with any Bachelor Minor offered at the University of Bern, within the level of 15, 30, or 60 ECTS.
-In addition, cartography at the ETH Zurich can be taken as a minor as well.
 See study programmes.